 These are our three favorite places you have to see at the Yellowstone Canyon:

-TIP: At certain times in the morning, you can see a rainbow at the Lower Falls from Uncle Tom’s trail and also from the Artist Point.
-We were lucky to see both.
-We read that you could see a rainbow over the waterfall from the Artist Point at around 9.45-10 AM every morning (summer months), and so we timed our visit for that.
+TIP: At certain times in the morning, you can see a rainbow from the Artist Point.
+We had read that the best time to see a rainbow over the waterfall from the Artist Point is at around 9.45-10 AM every morning (summer months).
+So we timed our visit for that and indeed, it was amazing – see the picture below.

 What to pack?
 Sturdy walking shoes, sun protection, and drinking water.